YahefuYusufu/lovelyTripRN/README.md

 2. Open the project in Android Studio.
 3. Connect your Android device.
 4. Build and run the app.

-## Usage

-Once installed, follow these steps to start using LovelyTrip:

-1. Open the app.
-2. Click on the "+" button to add a new trip.
-3. Enter trip details and save.
-4. View and manage your trips from the main screen.

 ## License